Echoes of $R^3$ modification and Goldstone preheating in the CMB-BAO landscape: Preheating

 The vacuum-subtracted quantum energy density for the Goldstone mode $\phi_2$ is~\cite{Cado:2024von}

 where

 and

-We compute $\rho^q_{(\phi_2)}$ by solving Eq.~\eqref{eq:goldmode} with BD initial conditions (see appendix) in cosmic time via initializing all modes deep inside the horizon~\cite{Sfakianakis:2018lzf,Cado:2024von}.
+We compute $\rho^q_{(\phi_2)}$ by solving Eq.~\eqref{eq:goldmode} with BD initial conditions $s_k =e^{-i k \tau}/(\sqrt{2k\Delta_{(\phi_2)}})$ and $s_k^\prime$. in cosmic time via initializing all modes deep inside the horizon~\cite{Sfakianakis:2018lzf,Cado:2024von}.
+The $\Delta_{(\phi_2)}$ factor in the denominator appears due to the presence of the second friction term in Eq.~\eqref{eq:goldmode}.
 Note that we solved Eq.~\eqref{eq:goldmode} in cosmic time for computational convenience.
 The second term in the integrand of Eq.~\eqref{eq:quantumphi} is associated with the BD energy density for the corresponding mode.
 A mode is excited if $\rho_k^{(\phi_2)}$ exceeds the corresponding BD energy density.